shalan/TinyPDP/README.md

 # Tiny Programmable Digital Peripheral (Tiny PDP)

 This repo contains a Programmable Digital Peripheral (PDP).
-PDP allows us to write very simple assembly programs to emulate a number of different peripherals and communication protocols.
-Tiny PDP is designed after the Microchip PIC16C5x Instruction Set with extension to make it easier to emulate peripherals and communication protocols.
-Tiny PDP is really tiny and it is implemented using less than 3000 gates (for 32 bytes data RAM).
+PDP allows us to write very simple assembly programs to emulate different peripherals and communication protocols.
+Tiny PDP is designed after the Microchip PIC16C5x Instruction Set with extension to make it easier to emulate peripherals.
+Tiny PDP can be implemented in less than 3000 ASIC gates which makes it very attractive.

 ## Tiny PDP Architecture